Manojhankare/HackerRankSolutionsJava/README.md

 ## Contact

-If you have any questions or feedback, you can contact the me at manojhankare2@gmail.com.
+If you have any questions or feedback, create and submit a new issue and also you can contact the me at manojhankare2@gmail.com.

 #Kepp Learning #Keep Sharing